XiaomapXiaomap

 大黒PA

-Daikoku PA is a legendary highway rest area and parking area in Yokohama that has become world-famous as a gathering spot for Japanese car enthusiasts.
-It's not a traditional tourist attraction but rather an authentic meeting place where car lovers showcase their tuned vehicles, supercars, and rare JDM models.
-The atmosphere is electric, especially on weekend nights, with an incredible density of legendary Japanese cars per square meter.
-The area can get extremely crowded and sometimes closes due to police intervention, but for car enthusiasts, it's considered a pilgrimage site and one of the most unique automotive experiences in Japan.
-Visitors should note that it's only accessible by car and may be closed on weekend nights.
+Daikoku Parking Area is a legendary expressway parking lot in Yokohama that became world-famous as a meeting place for Japanese car enthusiasts.
+It’s not a traditional tourist attraction but an authentic gathering spot where people show tuned cars, supercars and rare JDM models.
+The atmosphere is electric, especially on weekend nights, with an incredible density of iconic Japanese cars.
+The area can be very crowded and is sometimes closed because of police intervention, but for car fans it’s a pilgrimage spot and one of Japan’s most unique automotive experiences.
+Note that it’s reachable only by car, and it may be closed on weekend nights.

 Opening hours24/7 (but often closed Friday-Saturday nights 9PM-2AM due to overcrowding)